Elderly Pets and Caring for them.

 Kidney Tonic for kidney disease and support

 Liver Tonic (Hom) for liver disease and support

 Heart Tonic for cardiac issues

 The biggest thing you can do for your elderly pet is to realise they are getting older and treat them like that.
-Notice the subtle changes in them and change things to make them more comfortable.
-Be observant for any health changes; maybe take them for an annual check-up, so anything problems can be picked up early.
+Notice their subtle changes and change things to make them more comfortable.
+Be observant of any health changes; take them for an annual check-up so any problems can be picked up early.

-But mostly - love them like there's no tomorrow, as pretty soon for them their won't be.
+But mostly - love them like there's no tomorrow, as pretty soon for them, there won't be.